Higher Risk for Older Homes

 This procedure involves fixing small sections of a damaged pipe, such as cracks or holes.
 It entails cutting out the damaged section and replacing it with a new pipe segment.

-Consulting with a sewer repair specialist or licensed plumbing contractor is recommended to determine the best method for repairing a broken sewer line in your specific situation.
+We recommend consulting with a sewer repair specialist or licensed plumbing contractor to determine the best method for repairs.
 They can assess the damage and recommend the most suitable and cost-effective solution.

 Professionals Know Best Practices